19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (d) jurisdiction to appoint and control guardians of infants and generally over the persons and property of infants;

-(e) jurisdiction to appoint and control guardians and keepers of the persons and estates of idiots, mentally disordered persons and persons of unsound mind; and
+(e) jurisdiction to appoint and control guardians and keepers of the persons and estates of idiots, mentally disordered persons and persons of unsound mind;

+[Act 1 of 2017 wef 01/11/2017]

-(f) jurisdiction to grant probates of wills and testaments, letters of administration of the estates of deceased persons and to alter or revoke such grants.
+(f) jurisdiction to grant probates of wills and testaments, letters of administration of the estates of deceased persons and to alter or revoke such grants; and

-[16/93]
+[Act 1 of 2017 wef 01/11/2017]

+(g) jurisdiction under the Mediation Act 2017 to record a mediated settlement agreement made in a mediation, in relation to a dispute for which no proceedings have been commenced in a court, as an order of court.

+[Act 1 of 2017 wef 01/11/2017]

+[Act 1 of 2017 wef 01/11/2017]

+(2) In this section, “mediated settlement agreement” and “mediation” have the same meanings as in the Mediation Act 2017.

+[Act 1 of 2017 wef 01/11/2017]

 ### Civil jurisdiction — concurrent jurisdiction with Syariah Court in certain matters